dman-coders/drupal_testkit/SETUP.md

     behat features/selftest/selftest.feature

-That assumes your theme at leats leaves the drupal meta tag in the top.
+That assumes your theme at least leaves the drupal meta tag in the top.
 If not, you'll have to start thinking already.

 ## Explanations

-By default, tests will run 'headless' with the goutte html-only requests.
+By default, most tests will run 'headless' with the goutte html-only requests.
 You won't see anything but the analysis results.

 ### The env file - set up PATH